Doing your part

 - Rinse thoroughly after brushing.

 - Inspect your teeth and braces carefully to make sure they are spotless.
 Look closely in a well-lighted mirror.
 This is a good time to check for loose or broken brackets.
-If you find a problem, contact Periago Orthodontics to see if it needs to be checked out and if we need to schedule a time to make a repair.
+If you find a problem, contact us!

 - Floss every night before you go to bed.
 That way, you won’t feel rushed.